Korean War Legacy Project

 Embed:

-James Rominger believes the North Koreans were winning the war because the American soldiers were very unprepared.
-There was little food and their boots were rotten.
-He shares how soldiers were in the North Korean territory of Kumhwa Valley working hard to gain stabilization in an area that had been completely destroyed.
+James Rominger states that initially, North Koreans were winning the war because American soldiers were unprepared.
+They faced severe shortages of food, and many had worn-out boots.
+He describes how soldiers were operating in the North Korean territory of Kumhwa Valley, working diligently to stabilize an area that had been completely devastated.

 Share YouTube: